caddyserver/website/src/docs/markdown/caddyfile/directives/basicauth.md

 **Note that basic auth is not secure over plain HTTP.** Use discretion when deciding what to protect with HTTP Basic Authentication.

-When a user requests a resource that is protected, the browser will prompt the user for a username and password if they have not almdy supplied one.
+When a user requests a resource that is protected, the browser will prompt the user for a username and password if they have not already supplied one.
 If the proper credentials are present in the Authorization header, the server will grant access to the resource.
 If the header is missing or the credentials are incorrect, the server will respond with HTTP 401 Unauthorized.

 Caddy configuration does not accept plaintext passwords; you MUST hash them before putting them into the configuration.
 The [`caddy hash-password`](/docs/command-line#caddy-hash-password) command can help with this.